PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 12:25:55
+Last updated: 2024-04-02 12:27:59
-Random Quote: May all beings have happy minds. - The Buddha
+Random Quote: Let my skin and sinews and bones dry up, together with all the flesh and blood of my body!
+I welcome it!
+But I will not move from this spot until I have attained the supreme and final wisdom. - The Buddha